The Scotland Office

 Engage with the Scottish Parliament by responding to proposed legislation and highlighting policy issues.
 We also work closely with The Salvation Army Public Affairs Unit in London.

-Coordinate between Scotland Drug and Alcohol Strategy, Homelessness Support Unit & Older People Services to provide suppourt and establish a parliamentary & ecumenical link within these services.
+Coordinate between Scotland Drug and Alcohol Strategy, Homelessness Support Unit & Older Peoples Services to provide a voice in the Parliamentary and Ecumenical arenas.

 - 73 church and community centres that, in addition to Sunday worship, offer a range of activities: cafés, breakfast clubs and lunch clubs; charity shops and furniture recycling projects; clubs for children, for youth and for senior citizens; drop-in centres; food banks, food parcels and food distribution; job clubs; parents & toddlers groups and playgroups; street projects.